augcog/tai/rag/README.md

       system_embedding_prompt = "Summarize"
   ```
   1) `to_task`: the motive of this method is to convert the documents to tasks the users might query.
-  2) `to_doc`: the motive of this mthod is to convert the vice versa of `to_task`.
+  2) `to_doc`: the motive of this method is to convert the vice versa of `to_task`.
 It produces a document based on the user's query.
   3) `sum`: A simple system prompt

   `4, 5` are methods that uses the chat_completion function from the respective model to handle the `to_doc` and `to_task` methods.